dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Men must live and create.
-Live to the point of tears.
+  He who is to be a good ruler must have first been ruled.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1169 days)
+## 🌟 Experiences (1170 days)

 ### 🧮 Programming languages